mikejancar/maglev-training.github.io/src/pages/index.md

 ## The Application

 The application will to support the ongoing learning required to be a software developer.
+It will be publicly accessible, in continual "beta", and break often.
+A more thorough description of the application functionality, and speculative future functionality will be in the documentation.

+The user-facing portion of this application will help provide a way for software developers to learn new skills, stay up to date on technology, get some feedback on good resources and helpful tips, etc. from other developers.

+The source-code for this application will be another layer of reference, and will feed back into the user-facing portion of the site.

 ## The Stack